Non-stop flights to Seoul (ICN)

 From Angeles City, there are 4 airlines that have direct services to Seoul, which are Asiana Airlines (Star Alliance), Jeju Air, Jin Air and Philippine Airlines.

-From Cebu, airlines that operate direct flights are AirAsia, Asiana Airlines (Star Alliance), Cebu Pacific, Jeju Air, Jin Air, Korean Air (SkyTeam), Pan Pacific Airlines and Philippine Airlines.
+From Cebu, airlines that operate direct flights are AirAsia, Asiana Airlines (Star Alliance), Cebu Pacific, Jeju Air, Jin Air, Korean Air (SkyTeam), Philippine Airlines and Tway Air.

-From Manila, airlines that operate direct flights are AirAsia, Asiana Airlines (Star Alliance), Cebu Pacific, Delta (SkyTeam), Jeju Air, Korean Air (SkyTeam) and Philippine Airlines.
+From Manila, airlines that operate direct flights are AirAsia, Asiana Airlines (Star Alliance), Cebu Pacific, Jeju Air, Korean Air (SkyTeam) and Philippine Airlines.

 Flights from Poland to Seoul